Actions

 Not here, not now, but somewhere beyond.

-She stepped into the space between worlds.
+They stepped into the space between worlds.

-She paused once, testing the edge of the fold with a spark of glamour.
+They paused once, testing the edge of the fold with a spark of glamour.
 The spell flickered, then sputtered outright.

 Feo Ul stepped forward.

-Her wings faltered.
+their wings faltered.

 The path wound through an unfamiliar city of towering metal and humming lights, each step guided by the echo’s gentle pull.
-The world’s strange energy signatures, Quirks, as she would later learn, flickered around her like distorted shadows, impossible to read and uncomfortable to touch.
+The world’s strange energy signatures, Quirks, as they would later learn, flickered around them like distorted shadows, impossible to read and uncomfortable to touch.
 They were powerful, yes, but brittle and unnaturally shaped, as though life itself had been forced into molds that did not match its nature.

 The soul was unmistakable.
 Smaller, quieter, fragile as a new leaf.

-Her Sapling.
+Their Sapling.

 Izuku Midoriya sat hunched on the examination table, green curls drooping over his red-rimmed eyes, his little hands twisted in the hem of his shirt as though trying to hold himself together.
-His mother hovered nearby, a shaking hand pressed over her mouth.
+His mother hovered nearby, a shaking hand pressed over their mouth.

 Across from them stood Dr. Tsubasa, a broad man with round goggles and a bristling mustache that twitched nervously.
 He cleared his throat, avoiding their eyes as he held the results.

 “I’m very sorry,” he said, and even though he softened his tone, the words still struck with the heaviness of final judgment.
 “There is no detectable Quirk factor.
 Your son… he’s Quirkless.”
 Izuku’s breath hitched sharply.
 Inko let out a small cry.
 Dr. Tsubasa adjusted his goggles in a helpless, apologetic gesture.
-Feo Ul felt something inside herself snap.
+Feo Ul felt something inside themself snap.

-She would not let him suffer that.
+They would not let him suffer that.

 The doctor stumbled back, knocking a clipboard against the counter.